MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-encode-decode.md

 ---
-title: EncodeUrl and PlainText functions
+title: EncodeUrl, EncodeHTML, and PlainText functions
-description: Reference information including syntax and examples for the EncodeUrl and PlainText functions.
+description: Reference information including syntax and examples for the EncodeUrl, EncodeHTML, and PlainText functions.
 author: gregli-msft

 ms.topic: reference